Estate Planning & Wealth Transfer

-If professional representation is needed because of the complexity of your assets, or because there is no one close to you to take over the helm, you can ask your Newbridge Financial Consultant to act as your representative.
+If professional representation is needed because of the complexity of your assets, or because there is no one close to you to take over the helm, you should ask your legal advisor or CPA to provide recommendations for a qualified personal representative.
 The downside to this is the cost.
 Expect a management fee each year if you set up a trust that continues after your death.
 Or, if your estate has no trusts to manage, the trustee will charge a percentage of the estate’s value to administer it when you die.
 Most of these fees are fixed by state statute, although you can negotiate.

 Update your power of attorney and health-care proxy documents.

 Your power of attorney and health-care proxy can profoundly affect the quality of your life.
-Usually you designate your main beneficiary to act in your stead if you become mentally or physically disabled.
+Usually you designate your main beneficiary to act in your stead if you become incapacitated.
 For such personal issues as health care and bill paying while you’re ill, try to select a close confidante and make him or her aware of your wishes.